jgrelet/oceano2oceansites/INSTALL_WINDOWS.md

 ```
 $ go get github.com/fhs/go-netcdf/netcdf
 ```
-Installation should be failed during compilation, The pkg-config method currently used to detect C library is not installed under Windows.
+Installation should be failed during compilation, the pkg-config method currently used to detect C library is not installed under Windows.
 See http://www.gaia-gis.it/spatialite-3.0.0-BETA/mingw_how_to.html

 A faster implementation is to change these cgo directives in `dataset.go` and `attribute.go` files before compilation